Show by Label

 In order to make good measurments you need to have a very low distortion sine wave oscillator.
 I found the Victor Mickevics design and purchased one for 1 KHz.

-Victor uses a novel FET-based AGC design with a rather simple circuit to get astounding results.
+Victor uses a novel application of the traditional JFET-based AGC design with a deceivingly simple but oh so clever detection, rectification circuit with standard parts to get astounding results.

 The results for this little board are stunningly good.
 Here it is measured with non-professional equipment and that shows only 0.0003% THD and 0.0024% THD+N. The actual specifications are even better with second harmonic at -136 dB (0.15 ppm) and third harmonics so low it cannot be measured (< -140 dB).

-Unfortunately, it seems Victor is no longer active and selling them.
+Unfortunately, it seems Victor is no longer active and selling them on eBay, but you can still contact him by email and ask for his products.

 The Twin-T Notch Filter